Skip to Content

 Nutrition Care Process Overview

 The Nutrition Care Process (NCP) is a framework for systematic problem-solving.
-It is used by nutrition and dietetics professionals to critically think and make decisions when providing safe and effective quality nutrition care.
+It is used by nutrition and dietetics professionals to critically think and make decisions when providing safe, effective, timely, and equitable high quality nutrition care.
 The NCP consists of four distinct, interrelated steps:

 • Nutrition Assessment and Reassessment